About Government/Agency Bonds

 In general the agency bond market is considered a liquid market, in which investments can quickly and easily be bought and sold.
 However, as explained below, some agency bond issues have features that make the bond issues more "structured" and complex, which can reduce liquidity of these investments for investors and make them unsuitable for individual investors.

-Agency Bonds issued by GSEs—Bonds issued by GSEs such as the Federal Home Loan Mortgage Association (Freddie Mac), the Federal Home Loan Mortgage Association (Fannie Mae) and the Federal Home Loan Banks provide credit for the housing sector.
+Agency Bonds issued by GSEs—Bonds issued by GSEs such as the Federal Home Loan Mortgage Corporation (Freddie Mac), the Federal Home Loan Mortgage Corporation (Fannie Mae) and the Federal Home Loan Banks provide credit for the housing sector.
 Federal Agricultural Mortgage Corporation (Farmer Mac); the Farm Credit Banks and the Farm Credit System Financial Assistance Corporation do the same for the farming sector.
 The bulk of all agency bond debt—GSEs and Federal Government agencies—is issued by the Federal Home Loan Banks, Freddie Mac, Fannie Mae and the Federal Farm Credit banks.
 GSEs are not backed by the full faith and credit of the U.S. government, unlike U.S. Treasury bonds.
 These bonds have credit risk and default risk and the yield on these bonds is typically slightly higher than on U.S. Treasury bonds.